-- Check the load.
+- · Do a check of the loading.

-- Check the motor frame size.
+- Do a check of the motor frame size.

 - Make an identification run.

 12.10.96 Fault 41 - IGBT temperature, Subcode S5 - BCU: Filtered current too high for some time

 IGBT Inverter Bridge overtemperature protection has detected too high a short-term overload current.